Response times are fast and efficient which helps us to solve any issues as soon as possible and to carry on with business as usual

 - The offer of an impartial, consultative approach to determining the needs of clients

-Why is Serviced Cloud a preferred Microsoft partner?
+Why is HTL Support a preferred Microsoft partner?

 It is our confirmed belief that the cloud offers outstanding opportunities for service sector firms to leverage technology so it returns more value to their businesses.
 Private cloud solutions enable businesses to enjoy the operational benefits of the cloud computing architecture while retaining 100% control of data and meeting regulatory guidance.

-Serviced Cloud works with in-house compliance experts or external consultants to ensure any solution exceeds interpretation of the applicable regulatory codes.
-Serviced Cloud is able to provide the appropriate level of services required by the majority of professional services businesses.
+HTL Support works with in-house compliance experts or external consultants to ensure any solution exceeds interpretation of the applicable regulatory codes.
+HTL Support is able to provide the appropriate level of services required by the majority of professional services businesses.

 The business benefits of the cloud are regularly highlighted in the press and deliberated in boardrooms.
 Cloud technology is a topic about which the vast majority of business leaders are likely to have more than a passing interest.